ShadowKitty42/ONI-Archipelago/README.md

 3. If there is a folder called `Local`, open it.
 If not, make a new folder called `Local` and then open.
 4. Place the `ArchipelagoNotIncluded.zip` file in the `Local` folder and extract it.
 You should now have a folder called `ArchipelagoNotIncluded`.
 5. Open the new `ArchipelagoNotIncluded` folder.
 You should see `.dll` files and most importantly, `mod.yaml` and `mod_info.yaml`.
 If you do, everything has been done correctly.
-6. Copy the `.json` file from the end of "Seed Generation" and paste it in this folder.
-7. Open the `.json` file using any Text Editor (like Notepad).
-8. Change the `URL` and `Port` based on how you are connecting to the multiworld and save the file.
-9. Open Oxygen Not Included.
+6. Open Oxygen Not Included.
-10. Navigate to the Mods menu.
+7. Navigate to the `Mods` menu.
-11. Click the empty checkbox next to ArchipelagoNotIncluded.
+8. Click the empty checkbox next to `ArchipelagoNotIncluded`.
-12. Close the Mods menu and accept the changes.
+9. Close the `Mods` menu and accept the changes.
 The game will need to restart.
+10. After the game restarts, open the `Mods` menu again.
+11. Click the `Settings` button next to `ArchipelagoNotIncluded`
+12. Change the settings listed to match your setup.
+NOTE: Player name MUST match what you put in the YAML file in step #3 of Seed Generation. (in URL, change it to `localhost` if running locally)
 13. You're ready to play!
 Start a new game and enjoy!

 Note: The mod will always use the *most recent* json in the directory.
 If you generate another seed, copying it over will apply that mod to all colonies from that point forward.
 Previous jsons are not currently deleted, but can be manually deleted if you find that you are loading the wrong one.